slamice/wri/Anne of Greene Gables and her Rise to Power/chapter16.md

 "Give me a fricking break lady.
 What kind of lip service do you want from me?
 I gave her a corker...
 And?
 My other friends are pathetic compared to Diana.
 Their all in her shadow and stuff.
 In fact there are none.
 Geez, Louise."

 Mrs. Barrymore's rock face somehow conjugated into Titanium.
-"Geez Diana."
+"Geez...
+Diana?"
 She tried to correct her, "You can no longer see her.
 She's gone with her father carmodying somewhere.
 You aren't fit to associate with Diana anymore.
 She is no longer your associate.
 That is a FIRM.
 FIRM DISASSOCIATIONING!"
 Mrs. B grabbed the door and slammed it, a few splinters sprayed and dug into Anne's nose.
 She walked distraught and carefully back to the Gables, the greenery hueing in sadness.

 "What is this world" the thought in her mind, "What makes you fail, what makes you grow?"
 She stared at her hands as she walked up stairs, and told Mrs. Plebbers as she walked back in "I do not believe that God himself can untie that woman's tied, obstinate heart."